Tina Weymouth: Other musical activities

-Full members of the Compass Point All Stars, Weymouth and Frantz formed the Tom Tom Club in 1980, which kept them busy during a fairly long hiatus in Talking Heads activity.
-When it became obvious that Talking Heads frontman David Byrne had no interest in another Talking Heads album, Weymouth, Frantz, and Jerry Harrison reunited without him for a single album called No Talking, Just Head under the name "The Heads" in 1996, featuring a rotating cast of vocalists.
+Full members of the Compass Point All Stars, Weymouth and Frantz formed Tom Tom Club in 1980, which kept them busy during a fairly long hiatus in Talking Heads activity.
+Later on, when it became obvious that Talking Heads frontman David Byrne had no interest in making more Talking Heads albums, Weymouth, Frantz, and Jerry Harrison reunited without him for a single album called No Talking, Just Head under the name "The Heads" in 1996, featuring a rotating cast of vocalists.
 Weymouth has been critical of Byrne, describing him as "a man incapable of returning friendship".

-She co-produced the Happy Mondays' 1992 album Yes Please! and contributed backing vocals and percussion for the alternative rock virtual band Gorillaz on their track "19-2000".
+She co-produced the Happy Mondays' 1992 album Yes Please! and in 2001 contributed backing vocals and percussion for the alternative rock virtual band Gorillaz on their track "19-2000".

 Weymouth was a judge for the second annual Independent Music Awards to support independent artists' careers.
 She collaborated with Chicks on Speed on their cover of the Tom Tom Club's "Wordy Rappinghood" for their album 99 Cents in 2003 along with other female musicians such as Miss Kittin, Kevin Blechdom, Le Tigre, and Adult's Nicola Kuperus.
 "Wordy Rappinghood" became a moderate dance hit in Europe, peaking at number two in the Dutch Top 40, number five on the Belgian Dance Chart, and at number seven on the UK Singles Chart.

 Personal life

-Weymouth and Chris Frantz have been married since 1977.
-They live in Fairfield, Connecticut, and have two sons.
-Her niece, Katharine Weymouth, served as publisher of The Washington Post.
+Weymouth and Chris Frantz married in 1977.
+The couple moved to Fairfield, Connecticut, in 1985, where they raised their two sons.

+Tina's paternal niece, Katharine Weymouth, daughter of prominent architect Yann Weymouth, was named publisher and chief executive officer of The Washington Post in 2008 until her resignation in 2014.

 In March 2022, Weymouth and Frantz were in a car collision with a drunk driver.
 Weymouth suffered a fractured sternum and three fractured ribs.

+Legacy

+In 2020, Rolling Stone ranked her as the 29th greatest bass player of all time.

+Weymouth has inspired many female bassists including Este Haim and Victoria De Angelis of Måneskin.